mkd454/FoodieFriendFinder/README.md

 * Please submit both the deployed Heroku link to your homework AND the link to the Github Repository!

 ### Instructions
-3. Your `htmlRoutes.js` file should include two routes:

-   * A GET Route to `/survey` which should display the survey page.
-   * A default, catch-all route that leads to `home.html` which displays the home page.

 4. Your `apiRoutes.js` file should contain two routes:

    * A GET route with the url `/api/friends`.
 This will be used to display a JSON of all possible friends.